thortle/AI-media-sorter/README.md

 - Close other applications
 - Use smaller batch sizes with `--max-files`

+**Search returns unexpected results:**
+- Check query syntax for AND/OR logic
+- Adjust proximity distance with `proximity N` command
+- Use `stats` command to understand collection content

 **Incomplete descriptions:**
 - Tool automatically handles this with multi-prompt validation (tries multiple prompts sequentially, validates each response for completeness by checking proper punctuation endings, and attempts to complete truncated descriptions)
 - All descriptions verified to end with proper punctuation